JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - readAs(string): Can be LINE_BY_LINE or SPARK_DATASET, with options if latter is used (default LINE_BY_LINE)

 **Example:**

+Refer to the [CoNLL](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.training.CoNLL) Scala docs for more details on the API.

 {% highlight python %}
 from sparknlp.training import CoNLL